Your Cognitive Architecture as Spiritual Gateway: Mapping the 16 Types to the Dragon’s Path

 Where to Go from Here

-Reflection: Which Energetic Body feels like “home” to you, and which one feels like a foreign country?
-That foreign country is where your next breakthrough lies.
+Reflection: Which Energetic Body feels like “home” to you, and which one feels harder to inhabit without strain?
+That harder terrain may be where your next real integration begins.